All Episodes

 1998, 1999, when the same things about WMDs were being said then as they are being said in 2002 and 2003, never occurred.

-The first utterances of weapons of mass destruction in Iraq came from the lips of George W. Bush.
+The first utterances of weapons of mass destruction in Iraq came from the lips of George W. Bush, and he's lying.

 We'll be back.

-Try this headline from the New York Sons.
+Try this headline from the New York Sun, Senators Plan Pushed to End Income Tax.

-Senator Dement, a Republican of South Carolina, will introduce legislation this week that would replace America's tax code with a simpler free market alternative that would abolish personal and corporate income taxes in favor of a flat rate levy on retail and business transactions.
+Disappointed by the recommendations of President Bush's advisory panel on tax reform, Senator DeMent, a Republican of South Carolina, will introduce legislation this week that would replace America's tax code with a simpler free market alternative that would abolish personal and corporate income taxes in favor of a flat rate levy on retail and bidness transactions.

-So while a lot of people think that the uh the grand jury proceedings here are providing a uh stoppage on action in Washington.
+So while a lot of people think that the grand jury proceedings here are providing a stoppage on action in Washington, they're not.

-Also, speaking of perjury, uh Maverick British lawmaker George Galloway solicited and nearly received six hundred thousand dollars solicited and received nearly, I'm sorry, solicited and received nearly six hundred thousand dollars in profits for himself in a charity he ran from secret deals under the Iraq oil for food program, according to Senate investigators who made these charges yesterday.
+Also, speaking of perjury, Maverick British lawmaker George Galloway solicited and nearly received $600,000, solicited and received nearly, I'm sorry, solicited and received nearly $600,000 in profits for himself and a charity he ran from secret deals under the Iraq Oil for Food program, according to Senate investigators who made these charges yesterday.

-We heard a lot of bombast at that hearing, but Mr. Galloway has been anything but straight with Congress or with the American people, said Norm Coleman, a Minnesota Republican senator.
+We heard a lot of bomb bast at that hearing, but Mr. Galloway has been anything but straight with Congress or with the American people, said Norm Coleman, a Minnesota Republican senator.

-The outspoken British lawmaker who was expelled from the ruling Labor Party for his criticisms of Tony Blair and the Iraq War, denied the charges in written responses to a new report.
+The outspoken British lawmaker who was expelled from the ruling Labor Party for his criticisms of Tony Blair and the Iraq War denied the charges and written responses to a new report.

 Now, the new findings are based in part on interviews with three senior officials under Saddam, including the Deputy Prime Minister Tariq Aziz, as well as on bank account records.